 Before you can move on with an appeal in your case, you may have to pay money into court to cover back rent, if any, and other costs in order to exercise your right to appeal.
 This is called an appeal bond.
-If there was no money judgment for the landlord or if the tenant is no longer in the apartment, there should be no bond.

-There is also an entry fee to file the appeal, which is due not when you first file your appeal, but after the court (where your case was first heard) assembles all the court documents.
-To find out what the entry fee is call the Clerk at the Appeals Court at 617-725-8106.
+If you are no longer in the apartment, your bond will be \$100 cost for the appeal.
+If you are still in your apartment and appealing, the bond amount will be determined by the court.

+There is also an entry fee (currently \$180) to file the appeal.

 In addition, in most cases you will need a copy of the recording and transcript of your trial.
 You will need to make an account and order your recording through For The Record (https://fortherecord.com/massachusetts/) and pay the \$10 fee per recording.

-If you cannot afford these costs, fill out Form 2 in this booklet and ask the court to waive (not require you to pay) the appeal bond and other costs.
-You must also fill out forms in Booklet 10: Affidavit of Indigency to request that the court approve state payment of the entry fee and other costs.
-(Even if a judge does waive the bond, they will likely require you to pay all or part of your current rent each month until your appeal is heard.)
+If you cannot afford these costs, you should fill out Form 2 in this booklet and ask the court to waive (not require you to pay) the appeal bond and other costs.
+You must also fill out the forms in Booklet 10: Affidavit of Indigency in order to request that the court approve state payment of the entry fee and other costs.
+(Note: Even if a judge does waive the bond, she will likely require you to pay all or part of your current rent each month until your appeal is heard.)